The Claim: We need to keep the remainder of our oil reserves in the ground for environmental reasons.

 The third is political – Brexit is already causing massive damages to our economy and is predicted to do even more damage when it actually happens.
 Brexit is proof that Scotland and the UK have fundamental differences and it seems inevitable that they will move towards different paths.

 From this, it can be concluded that Scotland needs control over oil and gas reserves.
 The UK Government has no intention in changing the way it manages oil and gas revenues.
 Yet policy decisions in this sector have adversely affected Scotland, not other parts of the UK.
 Moving decision-making about such a vital sector in Scotland’s economy to Scotland is a no brainer.

 Now, it is worth considering what the Scottish Government could do differently to better manage these resources and how this could benefit the transition to a low carbon economy.

-A second, often complimentary proposal, would be to set up an Oil Fund.
+A second proposal which BfS wholeheartedly back, would be to set up an Oil Fund.
 At BfS, we have been advocating for this for a number of years.
 Now it is even more urgent, knowing what we do about the full extent of climate breakdown.
 Although there are currently no plans to bring oil companies into public ownership after independence, even without this Scotland could have a fund.

 Although this fund would be financed by oil and gas revenues (gained from gradually reintroducing taxation on the highly profitable large oil companies), its investments would go towards improving renewable projects and smoothing out the transition to a low carbon economy by generating sustainable returns that can be then used to make services affordable for ordinary people.
 For example, Norway’s fund (with assets over £786bn) has recently made the decision to divest from the fossil fuel industry.